ember-learn/super-rentals-tutorial/src/chapters/01-orientation.md

 ```

 If a version number is shown, you're ready to go.

+## Creating a New Ember App with Ember CLI

 We can create a new project using Ember CLI's `new` command.
 It follows the pattern `ember new <project-name>`.
 In our case, the project name would be `super-rentals`: